imagogitter/dogefuzz_sbseg_artifact/README.md

 $ curl -sSL https://install.python-poetry.org | python3 -
 ```

-2. change directory to the dogefuzz-results module:
+2. change the directory to the dogefuzz-results module:

 ```
 $ cd dogefuzz-results
 ```

-3. from inside dogefuzz-results directory, install all dependdencies using poetry:
+3. from inside dogefuzz-results directory, install all dependencies using poetry:

 ```
 $ poetry install
 ```

-4. run the report generator for each campaign, execute the following commands:
+4. run the report generator for each campaign and execute the following commands:

 ```
 $ cd dogefuzz-results